ParkvanCal/blog/_posts/2025-04-22-flow-meter-calibration-road-tanker.md

 ---

-*Post by [Upenyu Mutsumba](https://parkvan-calibration.co.zw/about), Founder of Parkvan Calibration.*
+*Post by [Upenyu Mutsumba](https://parkvan-calibration.co.zw/about), Operations Lead at Parkvan Calibration.*